 What Is the Average Cost of Motorcycle Insurance?

 Determining the average cost of motorcycle insurance is not an easy task.
-So many variables go into determining the cost it is hard to pinpoint what you might be looking at for overall cost.
+So many variables go into determining the cost it is hard to pinpoint what you might be looking at for the overall cost.
 What motorcycle you insure, what coverage you select, your driving record and your age are only a portion of the variables that go into calculating the cost of your insurance.
 Take a look at a few different scenarios and the average cost of motorcycle insurance for each.

 25- to 60-Years-Old: Good Driving Record, Liability Only Coverage, Cruiser or Touring Motorcycle

 These kinds of variables set you up for the lowest motorcycle insurance costs.
 Drivers above the age of 25 with a good driving record usually qualify for good prices.
 Combine those factors with liability only coverage and a touring bike and you are looking at $200–$500 a year for motorcycle insurance.